CT-oss/Ai-abuse/README.md

 # Comet ai (browser)
 Currently comet ai is task automation with ai.
+You are limited to a monthly amount of agentic interactions,i cant find how many you get per month. but i am looking for a bypass to reset that number so we can keep using the features for free

 Currently working:
 - Microsoft reward points auto task